Deepa-1802/gemini-email-automation-agent/README.md

 ## 💡Overview

    Managing email shouldn’t feel like a full-time job.
 The AI Email Responder Agent is a hands-free Gmail assistant that reads, classifies, and responds to emails              intelligently and instantly.

    Powered by Gemini API, LangGraph, and Google Chat Webhooks, this agent transforms your inbox into a self-organizing, self-responding system that’s always on and always      accurate.

-## 🤖What It Does
+## What It Does

 ###  **1.Real-Time Monitoring**
 Continuously watches your Gmail inbox using asyncio, ensuring no   email is missed or processed twice.